w3hc/w3hc-hardhat-template/README.md

 ## Send

-On Goerli:
+On Sepolia:

 ```
-pnpm send:goerli 8
+pnpm send:sepolia 8
 ```

 On Arthera Testnet: